 At Malorees we believe it is very important that children develop confidence to develop ideas, work collaboratively and also speak up as an individual to influence developments at the schools.

 Infant School Council

 The Infant School Council's aim is to make the school a better place.
 A girl and a boy from each class are elected by the class in a secret ballot.
 School Councillors need to be good listeners and problem solvers with plenty of good ideas.
-The Council meets on alternate Tuesdays at lunchtime and is led by Ms Abraham.

 At Malorees Junior School, we believe it is important for our children to play an active role in their school.
 It is the responsibility of the School Council to listen to, and represent the views of their fellow pupils.

 The children, from year 3 to 6, are elected by their peers, following the sharing of a simple manifesto.
 Successful children are selected by their peers in a ballot.
 They hold the position for a year and attend regular meetings.
 They consult with their peers about issues directly from the school community as well as considering national and global campaigns.
 Their contributions play an important role in school improvement at Malorees.

 The Rights Respecting Schools Award (RRSA) recognises achievement in putting the United Nations Convention on the Rights of the Child at the heart of a school’s planning, policies, practice and ethos.
 A rights-respecting school not only teaches about children’s rights but also models rights and respect in all its relationships: between teachers / adults and pupils, between adults and between pupils.
 For further information see www.unicef.org.uk/rrsa

 Listening to children, Pupil Voice